 Wash hands frequently.
 Use soap and water and wash for at least 20 seconds, throughout the day, but especially after touching your face or face covering and high usage surfaces such as doorknobs, keyboards, and other public devices.
 Use hand sanitizer with 60%-90% alcohol content when you cannot wash your hands.

 PRIOR to coming to any NPC location, students and employees are expected to conduct a Daily Wellness Self-check for symptoms of illness.
 What is a daily wellness check?

-- Roughly 25% of NPC’s total courses will be offered in-person this spring.
+- Roughly 25% of NPC’s total courses will be offered in person this summer.
 In-person classes will be offered for those programs that require hands-on learning opportunities, such as Nursing and some Career & Technical Education courses.
 To reduce risks of COVID-19 exposure, these in-person classes will provide their lecture portions online, reserving the face-to-face time primarily for hands-on experiences.

-- The other 75% of NPC courses this fall will be offered in a remote format.
+- The other 75% of NPC courses this summer will be offered in a remote format.
 Classes that do not require hands-on, experiential, or lab-based learning, such as most general education courses, will be offered in a remote format.
 Remote classes come in two varieties:

 - Live web classes meet on scheduled days at certain times, allowing interactive, remote learning opportunities between faculty and students via Zoom or other live modalities via the internet.

 - Online courses provide flexibility with weekly lectures and assignments on demand to fit the need of a students' busy schedules